-Colored tape is a functional and decorative material with a wide range of applications in both art and craft projects, as well as a useful tool for labeling and color-coded organizing.
+Colored tape is a functional and decorative material with a wide range of applications in both art and craft projects, and it’s also a useful tool for labeling and color-coded organizing.
 Since each type of tape has its own properties, it is important to consider the flexibility, tackiness, and holding strength needed for your project.
 The strongest-adhesion tapes will have the longest-lasting hold, but they are also more likely to leave behind a sticky residue.
-For best results with any tape, clean and dry surfaces before application, and limit the amount of repositioning, which may affect hold.
+For best results with any tape, clean and dry surfaces before application and limit the amount of repositioning, which may affect hold.
 Our picks below will help you find the best colored tape for your project.

-An all-purpose choice, Anvel’s colored duct tape is a highly versatile product for both crafts and household projects, as it’s compatible with materials from cloth to leather to metal.
+Duck makes an excellent all-purpose choice for solid-colored tapes.
+This tape works wonderfully for both crafts and household projects, as it’s compatible with materials from cloth to leather to metal.
 Note that this is a cotton-finished tape, which offers a different look and feel than paper tape.
-It comes in a pack of 10 vivid colors in rolls 2 inches wide, 15 yards long.
-It has a subtle woven texture and a shiny surface, it’s easily torn by hand, and it adheres well to uneven surfaces.
-Out of all of the choices listed here, duct tape will provide the strongest hold, making it a durable pick that is just as good at covering holes and making other minor repairs as it is for fashioning wallets and crafting alternative garments.
-Remember that due to its high adhesion, duct tape is likely to leave a residue or peel paint when removed.
+It comes in a pack of six colors (1.88 inches wide, 20 yards long), with a slight woven texture.
+Despite its cotton structure, it is easily torn by hand.
+Out of all of the options listed here, duct tape will provide the strongest hold, making it a durable option that is just as good covering holes and other minor repairs as it is for fashioning wallets and crafting alternative garments.
+Due to its high level of adhesion, duct tape is likely to leave a residue or peel paint when removed.

-A durable, cloth-based product, this gaffers tape comes in a pack of five fluorescent-colored matte-finish rolls (1 inch wide, 20 yards long) that are extra bright and black light reflective.
-Long preferred for stage productions, gaffers tape can be used to mark set lines, label A/V equipment, and hold down cables and wires.
+A durable cloth-based adhesive tape, this tape comes in a pack of five fluorescent-colored rolls (one inch wide, 20 yards long) with a matte finish that is extra bright and blacklight reflective[VW1].
+Long preferred for theater and stage productions, gaffer tape can be used to mark set lines, label A/V equipment, and hold down cables and wires.
 It can also be used to create fun tape art, photo backdrops, and other temporary decor projects.
-Strong enough to adhere to a variety of surfaces while being weather and abrasion resistant, gaffers tape can still be torn by hand and is easily removed without leaving a residue.
+Strong enough to adhere to a variety of surfaces while being weather and abrasion resistant, gaffer tape can still be torn by hand and is easily removed without leaving a residue.
 Note, however, it is not archival.